Area of Concentration (Haverford Majors)

 Students majoring in chemistry, mathematics, or physics at Haverford may declare an Area of Concentration in Educational Studies.
 For the concentration, students take four courses in the education program:

 - Two education courses (must be courses offered by Education Program or affiliated faculty (J. Cohen/A. Cook-Sather/H. Curl/V. Donnay/D. Flaks/A. Lesnick)

 - One of the following as a culminating course: EDUC 311 (Theories of Change in Educational Institutions), EDUC 301 (Curriculum and Pedagogy Seminar), SOWKB676 002 (Making Space for Learning: Pedagogical Planning and Facilitation), or an intensified version of EDUCB295 (Advocating Diversity in Higher Education).”

 In addition to these education courses, students take two courses in their major field of study.
 A unit of Independent Study within the major may be used to fulfill this requirement.

-In the chemistry department a student is enrolled in two semesters of research in physical or organic chemistry (Chemistry 361 or 363), with primary emphasis on laboratory development for secondary school curricula.
-Importance is placed not only on the development of specific new experiments, but also on the process by which an instructor approaches the development of experiments, their testing, issues of safety, and finally the problem of keeping experiments current and of continuing interest not only to the students who perform them, but also to the instructors who direct them) and
+- Enroll in two semesters of research in physical or organic chemistry (Chemistry 361 or 363), focusing during both on laboratory development for secondary school curricula.
+Students develop new experiments, paying attention to the process by which an instructor approaches the development of experiments (their testing, issues of safety, keeping experiments current and of continuing interest not only to the students who perform them, but also to the instructors who direct them) and

-Physics Concentration: Students take the following courses:
+Students take the following courses:

 All senior physics majors prepare and present to the department a talk and paper based on independent work.
 Education concentrators have the option of choosing a topic related to physics pedagogy for their research.